hashicorp/vault/website/source/guides/encryption/spring-demo.html.md

 [![YouTube](/assets/images/vault-java-demo-1.png)](https://youtu.be/NxL2-XuZ3kc)

-The Java application in this demo leverages [_Spring Cloud Vault_](https://cloud.spring.io/spring-cloud-vault/) library which provides a lightweight client-side support for connecting to Vault in a distributed environment.
+The Java application in this demo leverages the [_Spring Cloud Vault_](https://cloud.spring.io/spring-cloud-vault/) library which provides lightweight client-side support for connecting to Vault in a distributed environment.